billkellett/databricks-financial-time-series/README.md

 # databricks-financial-time-series
-Demo of As-Of aggregation and Value-Weighted Average Price use cases
+Workshop for As-Of Joins and Value-Weighted Average Price use cases

 UNDER CONSTRUCTION